Jan 6 hearings: What have we learned from the committee so far?

 Trump raised $250m for an ‘election integrity’ fund that did not exist

-After it became clear that he had lost the 2020 election, Donald Trump’s presidential campaign stopped asking donors for money.
+After it became clear that he had lost the 2020 election, Mr Trump’s presidential campaign stopped asking donors for money.

 But the fundraising emails from Mr Trump and his family members continued to pound the inboxes of anyone who’d ever attended a Trump rally or provided their email address to the campaign.